jsirianni/eth-miner/README.md

 service restart.
 To trigger an immediate update, run `chef-client` manually or with an orchestration tool such as `Ansible`.

-Changes in the Claymore SystemD service will trigger a Claymore restart.
+Changes in the Claymore systemd service will trigger a Claymore restart.
-The following attributes are found in the Claymore SystemD unit file:
+The following attributes are found in the Claymore systemd unit file:
 ```
 Path to Claymore executable
 Mining pool